 \subsubsection{A non example}

-Finally in section \ref{10}, we study a new notion of ``bundles of pointed complete spaces over $X$'', and we show that when the $X$ is compact Hausdorff that such concept is equivalent to left ultrafunctors from $X$ to the category of pointed complete metric spaces, the reason this does not fit the framework of bundles of models is that we don't know if it is possible to have a continuous first order axiomatisation of complete pointed metric spaces.
+Finally in section~\ref{10}, we study a new notion of ``bundles of pointed complete spaces over $X$'', and we show that when the space $X$ is compact Hausdorff such concept is equivalent to left ultrafunctors from $X$ to the category of pointed complete metric spaces.
+The reason this does not fit the framework of bundles of models is that we do not know if it is possible to have a continuous first-order axiomatisation of complete pointed metric spaces.